Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

-At zero temperature ($T=0$), the system can be visualized as two separate Fermi seas for the particle ($\rho$) and boson ($\sigma$) rapidities.
-The Drude weights are determined by the properties at these Fermi surfaces, simplifying from Eq.~\eqref{eq:Dij_lT_BF_M}.
+At zero temperature, the system can be visualized as two separate Fermi seas for the particle ($\rho$) and boson ($\sigma$) rapidities.
+The Drude weights are determined by the properties at these Fermi surfaces:

-The leading terms correspond to the ground-state values, determined exclusively by the physics at the Fermi surfaces.
 Following the matrix formulation in Refs.~\cite{Rep.Progr.Phys.2024LuoExact,Phys.Rev.B2012LeeThermodynamics}, we express the thermodynamic quantities and transport coefficients using the dressed charge matrix $\mathcal{Z}$.
 The elements $Z_{ij}$ are defined as the values of the dressed charges $h_{i}^{\text{dr}}$ evaluated at the respective Fermi rapidities of the $\alpha$-branch ($\alpha \in \{\rho, \sigma\}$):

 where the index $i$ runs over the conserved charges $\{n, m, f\}$.
 The dressed charges satisfy the relation $h_{f}^{\text{dr}}=h_{n}^{\text{dr}}-h_{m}^{\text{dr}}$.
 Consequently, the matrix elements satisfy: